rserota/wad/README.md

 <h3 id='play-arguments'>Play()</h3>

 The <code>play()</code> method also accepts optional arguments: volume, wait, pitch, envelope, panning, and filter.
 If you intend to include a filter envelope or panning as an argument on <code>play()</code>, you should have set a filter envelope or panning when the Wad was first instantiated.
 Pitches can be named by the note name, followed by the octave number.
 Possible values are from A0 to C8.
-Sharp and flat notes can be named enharmonically as either sharps or flats (G#2/Ab2), but don't try to be pedantic.
-There is no mapping for C## or Fb.
+Sharp and flat notes can be named enharmonically as either sharps or flats (G#2/Ab2).
 Check the Wad.pitches attribute for a complete mapping of note-names to frequencies.

+<pre><code>
-<pre><code>var saw = new Wad({source : 'sawtooth'})
+var saw = new Wad({source : 'sawtooth'})
 saw.play({
     volume  : 0.8,
     wait    : 0,    // Time in seconds between calling play() and actually triggering the note. pitch   : 'A4', // A4 is 440 hertz.
     label   : 'A',  // A label that identifies this note. env     : {hold : 9001},
     panning : [1, -1, 10],
     filter  : {frequency : 900}
+})
-}) </code></pre>
+</code></pre>

 If you like, you can also select a pitch by frequency.